krissen/output-panel.nvim/README.md

-VimTeX helper but now exposes a generic runner so any long-running shell command—`Rscript`, `pandoc`, custom build scripts, etc.—can stream their stdout and stderr into the same lightweight panel while surfacing success/failure notifications (optionally via snacks.nvim).
+VimTeX helper but now exposes a generic runner so any long-running shell command—`Rscript`, `pandoc`, custom build scripts, etc.—can stream their stdout and stderr into the same lightweight panel while surfacing success/failure notifications, with Snacks support kept as an optional treat for extra polish.
 The original VimTeX integration remains available as a preconfigured profile and example workflow.

 ## Requirements